JAFigueroaAcero/Gravitation_Simulator_v6.plus/v10.1/README.txt

 -Python 3x must be installed.
 -The libraries required are: matplotlib, numpy, pandas, bokeh, tkinter, os and sys.
 -The program was made for windows interfaces.
 To execute correctly in Linux and MacOs, lines using bokeh, os and sys libraries must be updated.
+Change \\ to //.

 ---NOTE---

 -To execute the program you may run interface.pyw (if not open try with Powershell or CMD).
 -The alteration of the filenames of .py and the assets path may alter the funcionality of the simulator